eriktorsner/wp-bootstrap/README.md

 **0.3.5 **

-  - Bugfix: (major) Fixed issue when importing two posts with same slug but different post types
+  - Bug fix: (major) Fixed issue when importing two posts with same slug but different post types

 **0.3.4 **

-  - Bugfix: exporting now also includes posts with status = inherit
+  - Bug fix: exporting now also includes posts with status = inherit
-  - Bugfix: importing a post where the parent post is missing doesnt create infinite loop
+  - Bug fix: importing a post where the parent post is missing doesnt create infinite loop

 **0.3.3 **